Human spaceflight: China

-China was the third nation in the world, after the USSR and USA, to send humans into space.
+China was the third nation in the world, after the USSR and US, to send humans into space.
 During the Space Race between the two superpowers, which culminated with Apollo 11 landing humans on the Moon, Mao Zedong and Zhou Enlai decided on 14 July 1967 that China should not be left behind, and initiated their own crewed space program: the top-secret Project 714, which aimed to put two people into space by 1973 with the Shuguang spacecraft.
 Nineteen PLAAF pilots were selected for this goal in March 1971.
 The Shuguang-1 spacecraft, to be launched with the CZ-2A rocket, was designed to carry a crew of two.
 The program was officially canceled on 13 May 1972 for economic reasons.

 In 1992, under China Manned Space Program (CMS), also known as "Project 921", authorization and funding was given for the first phase of a third, successful attempt at crewed spaceflight.
-To achieve independent human spaceflight capability, China developed the Shenzhou spacecraft and Long March 2F rocket dedicated for human spaceflight in the next few years, along with critical infrastructures like a new launch site and flight control center being built.
+To achieve independent human spaceflight capability, China developed the Shenzhou spacecraft and Long March 2F rocket dedicated to human spaceflight in the next few years, along with critical infrastructures like a new launch site and flight control center being built.
 The first uncrewed spacecraft, Shenzhou 1, was launched on 20 November 1999 and recovered the next day, marking the first step of the realization of China's human spaceflight capability.
 Three more uncrewed missions were conducted in the next few years in order to verify the key technologies.
 On 15 October 2003 Shenzhou 5, China's first crewed spaceflight mission, put Yang Liwei in orbit for 21 hours and returned safely back to Inner Mongolia, making China the third nation to launch a human into orbit independently.